HI-bearing dark galaxies predictions from constrained Local Group simulations: how many and where to find them: Results

-In this section, we tackle the evolution of DM halo mass and its relation to reionisation, as well as intrinsic properties of the halos, like the concentration and the spin parameter.
+In this section, we tackle the evolution of DM halo mass and its relation to reionisation, as well as intrinsic properties of the haloes, like the concentration and the spin parameter.

 In order to analyse the impact of reionisation, we need to estimate the evolution with time of the minimum critical halo mass needed for gas to collapse and form stars.
 Following the scheme given in \cite{Benitez-Llambay2020}, before reionisation the critical DM halo mass corresponds to the one above which atomic hydrogen can cool efficiently to form stars: